nmc97/metabarcoding_at_cefas_tutorial/scripts/workshop_1/workshop_scripts_01.md

 >We can view this table in order of reads remain after negative controls are removed as follows:
 `track[order(track[,7], decreasing=T),]`

+> Question: How many ASV's survived the denoising and merging processes?

 ## 4.10 Taxonomy